cyberbotics/webots-doc/guide/the-scene-tree.md

 %end

-`Tranform to`: Allow to change the type of the selected node by chosing the target type from a given list of suitable types.
-This action is not available for all node's types.
+`Tranform to`: Allows to change the type of the selected node by chosing the target type from a given list of suitable types.
+This action is not available for all node types.

 `Export...`: Exports nodes that can then be imported in other worlds.